UniqueNetwork/unique-playgrounds/docs.md

 More usage examples can be found in the `tests` folder, please refer to the `tests/mint.test.js` and `tests/collection.test.js` files.

+## get polkadot logs

+You can get logs of `@polkadot/api` calls for transactions using `uniqueHelper.chainLog` array.
+RPC calls also logged.

 ## connect